Gaziantep Islam Science and Technology University

-Gaziantep Islam Science and Technology University (Turkish: Gaziantep İslam Bilim ve Teknoloji Üniversitesi) is a public university in Gaziantep, Turkey.
+Gaziantep Islam Science and Technology University (GISTU) (Gaziantep İslam Bilim ve Teknoloji Üniversitesi, GİBTÜ) is a public university in Gaziantep, Turkey.
 It was established on the campus of Zirve University, which had closed in 2016.

+Its vision is to be a higher education institution that protects and develops the religious and spiritual structure, and ensures the training of specialized personnel for the performance of religious activities.

+Nihat Hatipoğlu was appointed as the rector of Gaziantep Islam Science and Technology University by decision of President Recep Tayyip Erdoğan on 18 January 2019.